Lbrienza4498/final_4190/README.md

 # final_4190

-PR for transportation services (i.e., Amtrak, NJ Transit, MTA..xyz)
+PathPilot - PR for transportation services (i.e., Amtrak, NJ Transit, MTA, etc.)

 In today’s age of public transportation, effective communication is crucial in ensuring a safe, efficient, and easy experience for passengers.
 However, traditional communication falls short when unexpected events take place, leading to frustration and inconvenience.